 A student whose progress falls below minimum requirements is placed on academic probation.
 If the student has not removed the probation at the end of the following semester, he or she will be suspended for one semester.
 The student has the privilege of appealing to the Chair of the Student Issues Committee for immediate reinstatement.
 The petition should include descriptions of any extenuating circumstances and a statement of reasons for expecting immediate improvement in the quality of academic achievement.
 The petition will then be reviewed by the Student Issues Committee.
 The student will be expected to appear before the committee to ask for reinstatement.
 The committee, after considering all of the information presented, will then reach a decision as to whether the student will be allowed to continue.
-If the committee decides the student may not continue, the student may appeal to the Vice President for Student Services.
+If the committee decides the student may not continue, the student may appeal to the Dean of Students.

-A student on academic suspension who wishes to apply for readmission after the lapse of one or more semesters must then follow the procedure described above; however, the petition will not be forwarded to the Student Issues Committee but will be acted upon by the Vice President for Student Services.
+A student on academic suspension who wishes to apply for readmission after the lapse of one or more semesters must then follow the procedure described above; however, the petition will not be forwarded to the Student Issues Committee but will be acted upon by the Dean of Students.
+The petition for reinstatement must be submitted to the Dean of Students at least two weeks before the late registration period for the semester in which the student wishes to be readmitted.
+The Dean of Students may readmit a student on such terms and conditions as the Dean of Students requires; however, petitions may also be denied.